 To qualify, the resident must:

-2. Have care needs that can be safely met in the community.
+4. Have care needs that can be adequately met in a community setting.

 If your loved one was placed in a nursing facility under crisis conditions and now wants to come home, ask the MCO Care Coordinator about MFP and CHOICES.
 The path exists; it is materially underused.